leeallennyc/dvia-2019/1.mapping-time/final-universeclock/README.md

 ## Summary of Universe Clock
 The universe clock created investigates the nature of spirals and circular time.
-The inner red radial hand sweeps around indicating seconds passed.
+The inner red radial arc sweeps around indicating seconds passed.
 The middle red radial arc sweeps to indicate minutes in the day.
 The outer red radial arc sweeps to indicate hours passed over 24 hours (Military Time).